A lot or a little?

-Parents need to know that in this classic black-and-white comedy, everything is played for laughs -- from the St. Valentine's Day Massacre, in which gangland hoodlums execute seven other thugs with machine guns, to the broad gender-bending humor that finds the two male heroes masquerading as female musicians for most of the film.
+Parents need to know that Some Like It Hot is a classic black-and-white comedy.
+Everything is played for laughs -- from the St. Valentine's Day Massacre, in which gangland hoodlums execute seven other thugs with machine guns, to the broad gender-bending humor that finds the two male heroes masquerading as female musicians for most of the film.
 Marilyn Monroe as Sugar is at her most voluptuous; clothes are revealing; leering at women is a primary male activity; and attempts at seduction move the plot along.
 But the only sexual activity is some passionate kissing.
 There's lots of drinking and smoking; Sugar knows she has a problem with alcohol.

 What's the story?